astronomer/airflow-guides/guides/soda-data-quality.md

 ### Step 2: Create the checks file

-You can define your data quality checks using the [many preset checks available for Soda CL](https://docs.soda.io/soda-cl/soda-cl-overview.html).
+You can define your data quality checks using the [many preset checks available for SodaCL](https://docs.soda.io/soda-cl/soda-cl-overview.html).
 If you cannot find a preset check that works for your use case, you can create a custom one using SQL as shown below.

 ```YAML
 checks for example_table: